marci-pires/WikiHadatac/Bootstrapping-HADatAc's-Knowledge-Graph.md

 ## 2.2.3.
 Uploading Supporting Ontologies

 HADatAc associated/supporting ontologies provide the concepts required for the framework to acquire and manage scientific data.
-Those ontologies may be loaded straight from the web, or may be cached locally in case they need to be reloaded afterwards, when connectivity may be unavailable.
+Those ontologies may be loaded straight from the web, or may be cached locally in case they need to be reloaded afterward, when connectivity may be unavailable.

 Action:  To upload supporting ontologies, use options "Load cached ontologies" or "Load ontologies from the web" (http://localhost:9000/hadatac/ts/loadont?oper=init).

 Verification (a):  verify message about loading supporting ontologies.
 All the ontologies should result in some triples being added to the triplestore.
-After loading the supporting ontologies: 19982 triples
+After loading the supporting ontologies: 19982 triples (numbers will vary as the case may be.)

     	Triples before [loadOntologies]: 0
 	Triples after [loadOntologies]: 19982

 Obs.
 The "user graph content" should have some triples.
 Those are the registration of your account with HADatAc.